George Mackenzie

 • property and commercial

-He particularly in demand as an inquiry or examination advocate for controversial and complex projects, particularly those involving disputes in technical fields.
+He particularly in demand as an inquiry or examination advocate for controversial and complex projects, including NSIPs and CPOs, particularly those involving disputes in technical fields.

 George is a huge team player, something recognised by the directories which praise his “ability to see the commercial drivers in the case” and his impressive “ability to work seamlessly with different personalities in the client team.”
 He makes an effort to ensure that the whole team (client, solicitors, experts) is on the same page, aligned on strategy, and that the ultimate commercial objective is prioritised at all times.